 Boats Primary Market

 The Bayliner name first emerged in 1957, when one Orin Edison sold his wooden "Bayliner" boat in Seattle, Washington.
-The success of this model, and other boats led to his company, AOM (Advanced Outboard Marine) buying the name ‘Bayliner’ from his boat supplier, Al Koffel, for $100.
+This model's success and other boats led to his company, AOM (Advanced Outboard Marine), buying the name ‘Bayliner’ from his boat supplier, Al Koffel, for $100.

-Although the late 70's were not the best of times for the marine industry, Bayliner developed and refined its production techniques with such success that it was able to grow further and open new factories during the period.
-The 1980's proved strong again and the brand was truly established when, in 1986, it became part of the Brunswick Corporation; alongside marine industry giants, such as Mercury.
+Although the late '70s were not the best of times for the marine industry, Bayliner developed and refined its production techniques with such success that it could grow further and open new factories during the period.
+The 1980s proved strong again, and the brand was truly established when, in 1986, it became part of the Brunswick Corporation, alongside marine industry giants, such as Mercury.

 Bayliner has always strived to give the customer an affordable boat that forfeits gimmicks and luxuries to provide maximum usability and enjoyment on the water.
-In the early 90's, such was the success of the brand that 25% of all cruisers sold in this period were of the Bayliner brand.
+In the early '90s, such as the brand's success that 25% of all cruisers sold in this period were of the Bayliner brand.
 Today Bayliner continue to thrive in this competitive market by manufacturing high quality, no-frills boats at affordable prices.

 Featured Boat - Bayliner 245

 This boat offers style and space at an attractive price.
 The Bayliner 245 offers a spacious layout combined with side windows to provide great natural light.
 This boat offers a double birth with options for another 2 berths.

 The cockpit includes a large L-shaped seating arrangement which gives it a spacious and luxurious feeling.
 The salon is forward-facing with an option to convert it into a double berth.
 Under the cockpit, there is also a double birth with sink, toilet, and shower.
 This is an ideal boat for any family, and this boat is towable so that it can be taken anywhere, whether overseas or overland.